What is the Role of the Executive Director?

 The Executive Director also submits a draft budget for the IEA to the members of the Governing Board, who then review and adopt it.

 As the principal public face of the IEA, the Executive Director is the chief spokesperson, recognised internationally as a leading, impartial voice in the field of energy policy and markets.
-S/he presents new research and analysis undertaken by the Agency to governments (both collectively and individually) as well as to national and international organisations and fora.
-Sharing this information regularly involves participating in high-level meetings – including G8 and G20 Summits, the UN Climate Change negotiations, International Energy Forum Ministerial and the Clean Energy Ministerial – and speaking with the world’s media.
+The Executive Director presents new research and analysis undertaken by the Agency to governments (both collectively and individually) as well as to national and international organisations and forums.
+Sharing this information regularly involves participating in high-level meetings – including G8 and G20 Summits, the UN Climate Change negotiations, the International Energy Forum Ministerial and the Clean Energy Ministerial – and speaking with the world’s media.

 Based on a decision of the Governing Board, the Executive Director may serve a maximum of two terms of four years each.
 The Governing Board oversees the appointment of the Executive Director.